samuelroland/dme/docs/paradigm-analysis-report.typ

 To only cite a few, memory issues are use-after-free, buffer overflow, memory leaks, data race, ...
 They can causes big security issues as seen above, and cause app crashes, segmentation faults or data corruption.

 == Performance + Memory safety: the best of both world Rust is a strongly typed and compiled language, its strongest selling point is being the first language bringing the combination of speed and memory safety at the same time.
 It was designed for systems programming (browsers, kernels, ...) but now has reached almost all programming areas: mobile, embedded programming, desktop apps, GUIs, games, low level libraries, even web frontend via WebAssembly !
+It's advanced static analysis at compilation time also removes some of the memory checks are runtime (such as pointer nullness checks).

 == Why it is possible to get both ?
 It doesn't use a garbage collector and doesn't ask the programmer to manually manage the memory.
 But how it is even possible ?
 How the program knows when to free heap allocated memory ?